RavensbourneWebMedia/UX-design/README.md

 	•	Prototype(s)
 	•	Concept video
 	•	User-testing report
-	•	Summative presentation
+	•	Formative presentation 2

 These matterials should support your prototype, supplied on a link within the document.

-The summative hand-in should also be accompanied by a list of links to weekly blog posts.
+The second formative hand-in should also be accompanied by a list of links to weekly blog posts.

 <!---